CandiceRogers/CandiceRogers.github.io/README.md

 The decision to use SQLite rather than the initially considered MongoDB highlights my ability to select appropriate technologies based on specific project requirements rather than defaulting to more complex solutions.
 This thoughtful technology selection process is essential in professional software development contexts where balancing functionality against implementation complexity is a key skill.

-By adding data persistence to the Treasure Hunt Game, I've completed its transformation from a simple algorithm demonstration to a fully-featured interactive application that demonstrates database integration, algorithmic sophistication, and thoughtful user experience design—a comprehensive showcase of modern software development capabilities.
+By adding data persistence to the Treasure Hunt Game, I've completed its transformation from a simple algorithm demonstration to a fully-featured interactive application that demonstrates database integration, algorithmic sophistication, and thoughtful user experience design, a comprehensive showcase of modern software development capabilities.

 # Course Outcomes Achievement

 The Treasure Hunt Game enhancements demonstrate comprehensive achievement of the core computer science competencies outlined in the course outcomes.
-Each aspect of the project—from software design to algorithms to database implementation—provides concrete evidence of how these outcomes were met through practical application.
+Each aspect of the project, from software design to algorithms to database implementation, provides concrete evidence of how these outcomes were met through practical application.

 ## Collaborative Environments and Diverse Audiences